Alternative Economies: Decentralisation & People Power

 Small can be beautiful and powerful.
 People everywhere are taking back the power and co-creating their local economies, through money, energy and more.
 This talk will explore some of these examples and how we can all play a role in the transition.

-Jaya Klara Brekke: Decentralism and its Discontents
+Jaya Klara Brekke: Designing and Configuring Decentralisms

 Cryptocurrencies and "blockchain" promise to decentralise money, law, governance and much more.
 But what happens when concepts like decentralisation travel across political, technical and organisational fields?
 Which exact modes of decentralisation are encoded in blockchain protocols?
 What do they mean in terms of power and control, autonomy and risk and the ability to connect and disconnect?
 Do decentralised systems “give us back control” or put us at the mercy of uncontrollable and very complex systems?
 The distinction between “centralised” and “decentralised" might very well not be sufficient to understand what matters in terms of our ability to determine our conditions.